 How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

-In the Query / Collection Query wizard, the friendly name of SMS_G_System_OPERATING_SYSTEM is Operating System and it’s referred as Attribute Class.
+In the Query / Collection Query wizard, the friendly name of SMS_G_System_OPERATING_SYSTEM is Operating System, and it’s referred to as Attribute Class.

-In this blog post, we will discuss about most commonly used collection queries related with Operating System attribute class with examples and sample queries.
+In this blog post, we will discuss the most commonly used collection queries related with Operating System attribute class with examples and sample queries.

 SCCM collection based on operating system attribute class

-Related post: If you are looking for step by step process to create a dynamic / query based collection then follow this article : How to Create Dynamic Collection in SCCM
+Related post: If you are looking for step by step process to create a dynamic/query-based collection, then follow this article: How to Create a Dynamic Collection in SCCM

 Other posts in this series:

-The below collection query can be used to create a dynamic collection for all computers based on Windows OS caption.
-If you are using query designer then select the below attribute class and attribute name.
-Otherwise you can also copy the below WQL query and paste that directly in query editor.
+The query below can be used to create a dynamic collection for all computers based on the Windows OS caption.
+If you are using the query designer, then select the attribute class and attribute name below.
+Otherwise, you can also copy the below WQL query and paste it directly in query editor.

 SCCM Collection Query / WQL Query for All Windows 10 devices